echo "Hello world"Hello world

 To use these to edit a file you type, for example,

-all files, subdirectories, files in subdirectories, subdirectories in subdirectories, and so on, will be removed.
+nano filenamerm -r directory-nameall files, subdirectories, files in subdirectories, subdirectories in subdirectories, and so on, will be removed.
 This is equivalent to throwing a folder in the trash, except you can’t recover it.
 Once you remove it, it is deleted for good.
 Often, when you are removing directories, you will encounter files that are protected.
-In such cases, you can use the argument -f
+In such cases, you can use the argument -f which stands for force.

 You can also combine arguments.
 For instance, to remove a directory regardless of protected files, you type: